-In addition to attending all EEL 4914 classes, the photonics students must attend the discussion session with Dr. Kar zoom/in-person in the classroom assigned to OSE 4951.
+In addition to attending all EEL 4914 classes, the photonics students must attend the discussion session with Dr. Kar in-person in the classroom assigned to OSE 4951.
+Attending the discussion session (OSE 4951) via Zoom would be allowed only under emergency situations.